 Place 1 cup course sand, 1 tablespoon of seaweed, 1 tablespoon of sea salt, 1 tablespoon powdered Kelp (seaweed) in a bowl and mix.
 Then, add to this mix 1 cup olive oil and 1/4 cup raw coconut oil and blend well.
 Transfer to a large sterile jar and place in a cool, dark place.
 It will be ready to use in one hour.
 Scrub feet with mixture in circular motions to smooth away dead skin.
 Rinse well and pat dry.

-Mountain Rose Herbs offers over seaweeds and 100 certified, organic, wild harvested, and cultivated essential oils to choose from.
-They also offer bulk tea, herbs, spices, natural health (medicinals), and more.
-Their salts are more expensive than most.
-That's why I purchase my salts elsewhere, but it's nice to know they are there in a pinch.
+Mountain Rose Herbs offers herbs, flowers, seaweeds and 100 certified, organic, wild harvested, and cultivated essential oils to choose from.
+They also offer bulk tea, herbs, spices, natural health (medicinals), salts, and more, for buying bath salts and supplies.